Skip to content

 • Enable Control Plane Logging — Enable control plane logging to capture logs, errors, or issues that can arise during the upgrade process.
 Consider reviewing these logs for any anomalies.
 Test cluster upgrades in a non-production environment, or integrate automated tests into your continuous integration workflow to assess version compatibility with your applications, controllers, and custom integrations.

 • Explore eksctl for Cluster Management — Consider using eksctl to manage your EKS cluster.
-It provides you with the ability to update the control plane, manage add-ons, and handle worker node updates out-of-the-box.
+It provides you with the ability to upgrade the control plane, manage add-ons, and handle worker node upgrades out-of-the-box.

 • Opt for Managed Node Groups or EKS on Fargate — Streamline and automate worker node upgrades by using EKS managed node groups or EKS on Fargate.
 These options simplify the process and reduce manual intervention.